eflautt/ga-data-science/projects/final-projects/03-exploratory-analysis/readme.md

 **Guidelines & Rubric**
 Your project will be evaluated by your instructors in the following areas:

-1. Identify
+1. Acquire
-2. Acquire
+2. Parse
-3. Present
+3. Mine

 **Rubric**: [Link to rubric](#).
 Based on the requirements, you can earn a maximum of 9 points on this project.
 Your instructors will score each of your requirements using the scale below: